zhangxin00/zhangxin00.github.io/_pages/about.md

 <!--
 <font color="#ff0000">

+I am always excited to work with highly self-motivated students on interesting research problems.
 Feel free to drop me an email if you are interested in working with me.
-Multiple positions are available at SDU and PKU.
+Multiple positions are available.
 </font>
 , where I spent two years working with Prof. [Jiliang Zhang](https://grzy.hnu.edu.cn/site/index/zhangjiliang).
 <sub> **I am looking for a Visiting Student/Research Assistant position starting from 2024 Fall.** Feel free to drop me an email if you are interested in my background.